TheFinestArtist/TheFinestArtist/Introduction.md

 Leonardo Taehwan Kim, also known as The Finest Artist.

 I love making new products and even better if I make some money from it.

-I named myself as Leonardo, which is from Lion, Da Vinci and DiCaprio.

 Logo looks just like an lion.
 It also made of 3 letters: T,F,A which stands for "The Finest Artist".